Tax Information

 Box 10 – This box will always be blank on 1098-T form the student receives from Mississippi State University.

-PLEASE NOTE: Mississippi State University does not provide tax or legal advice.
+PLEASE NOTE: Your personal records in conjunction with the form 1098T may be necessary for determining an education tax credit or deduction.
 The decision as to whether or not you qualify for an educational tax credit should be determined in consultation with your personal tax advisor or the Internal Revenue Service.
-Your personal records in conjunction with the form 1098T may be necessary for determining an education tax credit or deduction.